networknt/light-doc/content/tutorial/rest/openapi/petstore/build.md

 config.json for the light-codegen

-To build and start the generated server, use the following command line.
+To build and start the generated server, use the following command:

 ```
 cd ~/networknt/light-example-4j/rest/openapi/petstore